kutluhana/Leetcode/README.md

 - 270. Closest Binary Search Tree Value (solve it yourself, it is a bit different than a classic dfs solution)

 - 547. Number of Provinces (solve it yourself)
+!
+200. Number of Islands (solved after getting the hint of each location in 2d array is a node actually)
 ```